-Table 1: Dosing for On-demand Treatment and Control of Bleeding Episodes
+Table 1: Dosing for Control and Prevention of Bleeding Episodes

 Perioperative Management

 A guide for dosing XYNTHA during surgery (perioperative management) is provided in Table 2.
 Maintain the plasma factor VIII activity level at or above the level (in % of normal or in IU/dL) outlined in Table 2 for the indicated period.
 Monitor the replacement therapy by means of plasma factor VIII activity.